Connect to a Data Archive or AF database

 AFTables tables = database.Tables;

-Notice that the object hierarchy corresponds very closely to the hierarchy you see in PI System Explorer.
-Remember to use PI System Explorer as a guide for illustrating object relationships within AF SDK.
+The object hierarchy closely matches the hierarchy shown in PI System Explorer.
+Remember, use PI System Explorer as a guide for illustrating object relationships within the AF SDK.

-Note that there is no explicit call to a Connect() method.
-AF SDK connects to the PI AF database automatically as required.
+Tip: There is no explicit call to a Connect() method.
+The AF SDK connects to a PI AF database automatically as required.
 This automatic connection is called an implicit connection.
 To make an explicit connection, you can call Connect() on a PISystem instance.
-Implicit and explicit connections are discussed in more detail in the AF SDK Online Reference.
+Implicit and explicit connections are discussed in more detail in the AF SDK Reference.

 Example